flowsydev/flowsy-net-db-abstractions/README.md

 - ConnectionString: A string that contains the connection string to the database.
 - DatabaseName: A string that contains the name of the database to connect to.
 - GetConnection(): Returns a `IDbConnection` to be used to interact with the database.

+## DbRoutineDescriptor
+The `DbRoutineDescriptor` class holds information about a database routine (e.g., stored procedure, function).
+It has the following properties:

+- SchemaName: A string that contains the name of the schema that contains the routine.
+- RoutineName: A string that contains the name of the routine.
+- FullName: A string that contains the fully qualified name of the routine (i.e., `SchemaName.RoutineName`).
+- Type: A value from the `DbRoutineType` enumeration that specifies the type of the routine (e.g., stored procedure, function).
+- Parameters: A list of `DbParameterDescriptor` objects that describe the parameters of the routine.

+## DbParameterDescriptor
+The `DbParameterDescriptor` class holds information about a database parameter.
+It has the following properties:

+- Name: A string that contains the name of the parameter.
+- RuntimeType: A `Type` object that represents the runtime type of the parameter.
+- DatabaseType: A value from the `DbType` enumeration that specifies the database type of the parameter.
+- CustomType: A string that contains the custom type of the parameter (e.g., `MY_ENUM`).
+- Direction: A value from the `ParameterDirection` enumeration that specifies the direction of the parameter (e.g., input, output).
+- Size: An integer that contains the size of the parameter.
+- Value: An object that contains the value of the parameter.
+- ValueExpression: A value from the `DbValueExpression` enumeration that specifies how the value of the parameter should be interpreted.